bailey-mae/Feedreader-Testing/README.md

 # Feed Reader Testing

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+In this project students are given a web-based application that reads RSS feeds that includes[Jasmine](http://jasmine.github.io/) and are asked to complete a test suite.

 ## Project Purpose